supercharge/docs/set.md

 #### values
-The `values` method returns an iterator object containing the values present in the set (in insertion order):
+The `values` method returns an iterator object of the values present in the set (in insertion order):

 ```js
 const users = Set.of(['Marcus', 'Supercharge'])